-This is the major shopping strip in Macau.
-A bustling street with dozens of options, you are bound to find a store to your liking here.
+Avenida de Almeida Ribeiro, or San Ma Lo, is the major shopping strip in Macau.
+A bustling street with dozens of options, it’s home to numerous gold and jewelry shops.
+You are bound to find a store to your liking here.
 All of the major Chinese retailers have stores on this strip and you can find some nice independent retailers there as well.

 This is an obvious, if not great, choice.
 When gambling in a casino, the house wins most of the time.
 But on those occasions where you win big, the casino will give you every opportunity to hand the money back by making an impulse purchase.
 Every major casino has a shopping area dotted with high-end retailers luring you in to buy something you would rarely purchase impulsively.